KaanBahaSever/i18n-cpp/README.md

 ## Overview
 This project is a simple header-only internationalization (i18n) library written in C++.
 It allows for easy localization of applications by loading language files stored in a local folder and supports dynamic string interpolation.

+**Key Features:**
+- **Header-only**: Just include and use - no compilation required
+- **Lightweight**: Designed for simple applications where minimal overhead is important
+- **Easy integration**: Perfect for small to medium-sized projects
+- **File-based localization**: Uses simple .properties files for translations
+- **Dynamic interpolation**: Supports runtime string parameter substitution

+**Note**: This library is optimized for simple applications.
+If your project has very large file sizes or complex internationalization needs, you might want to consider more robust solutions like ICU or gettext.

 ## Project Structure
 ```
 cpp-i18n-lib